 Dear Future Landlord,

-You haven’t met us yet, but I bet you have a couple of stereotypes in your mind about what renting to a military family is like.
+You haven’t met us yet, but I bet you have a few thoughts about what renting to a military family is like.

 - Timely with payments

 - Respectful of the house and the landlord-tenant relationship

 But you might have heard negative clichés as well.

 - A large family with several children that destroys rental homes

 - Probably leaving earlier than our rental agreement states

 - Dealing with a deployment, so household chores will suffer